programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 While the majority of the HTRC Extracted Features dataset is *features*, quantitative abstractions of a book's written content, there is also a small amount of metadata included for each volume.
 We already saw `Volume.title` accessed earlier.
-Other metadata includes:
+Other metadata attributes include:

 - `Volume.id`: A unique identifier for the volume in the HathiTrust and the HathiTrust Research Center.
 - `Volume.year`: The publishing date of the volume.